dlau/lauim/contents/articles/analyzing-silk-road-2-0-part-1/index.md

 Mescaline   20
 Total       3585
 ```
-`weed is simply marijuana that is smoked, not any other derivative such as hash`

 To put things in perspective, at the moment of writing this SR has approximately 13,000 listings for drugs.
 Just a guess, but it looks like prescription drugs account for a large portion of SR drug listings.